 All levels of government recognize the need to work collaboratively to establish a new health care model where First Nation communities, leadership, and health care professionals have increased self-administration, self-determination, and self-governance authority.
-In September 2019, the Chiefs-in-Summit passed a resolution supporting the health transformation process, “Exercising our Treaty and Inherent Right to Health”.
-First Nations will assume greater control and be responsible for the design and delivery of community-based health care services including:
+First Nations will assume greater control and be responsible for the design and delivery of community-based health care services and systems.

-Through a community-driven process, the Southern Chiefs’ Organization will work with First Nation partners and all orders of government to build a First Nation health system in southern Manitoba that encompasses the following:
+Through a community-driven process, the Southern Chiefs’ Organization is working with First Nation partners and all orders of government to build a First Nation health system in southern Manitoba that encompasses the following:

 - Decisions made by First Nations, for First Nations

-- Full basket of community based health care services, improved infrastructure, and increased health human resources
+- Full range of community based health care services, improved infrastructure, and increased health human resources

 - Community-based approach where services are more culturally responsive, reflective of regional particularities, and also provided “closer to home”

-- Opportunity to pool, re-allocate resources, and leverage funds to increase access and obtain better care including enhanced primary care service delivery
+- Opportunity to increase access and obtain better care including enhanced primary care service delivery

 - Ability to work more collaboratively with other sectors (i.e. social determinants of health)